 Semi-Truck, Truck, 18-Wheeler: What’s the Difference?

-Depending on the context, the term “truck” may refer to a wide range of commercial vehicles, including box trucks, tractor-trailers, 18-wheelers, and semi-trucks.
+Depending on the context, the term “truck” may refer to a wide range of commercial vehicles, including box trucks, tractor-trailers, semi-trucks and 18-wheelers in Utah.
 These specific terms typically refer to a truck’s body type, wheels, and other defining characteristics.

 A semi-truck has two parts: a trailer, which carries cargo, and a tractor, which contains the engine.
 Notably, a semi-truck’s tractor can detach from its trailer, and semi-trucks often travel without trailers.